Dean85e/portfolio_project1/README.md

  # Little SWIMMERS SWIMMING CLUB

         Little Swimmers is a swimming club for kids of ages 2 to 16.
-        The club offers fun water activities for kids to learn how to swim and gain crucial confidence in the water.
+        The club offers fun water activities for kids to learn how to swim and gain crucial confidence and water safety skills.
         Users who visit this website will be able to find all the information they need to know about the club including a detailed time-table, contact information, links to the clubs social media, an about section and a sign up form.

         This website is targeted to the parents of kids who want to learn to swim.